o3de/o3de.org/content/docs/user-guide/features/gems/reference/scene-processing.md

 ---
-description: ' Use Amazon Lumberyard''s Scene Processing gem to specify the default settings for processing scene files like .fbx for your games. '
+description: ' Use Open 3D Engine''s Scene Processing gem to specify the default settings for processing scene files like .fbx for your games. '
 title: Scene Processing Gem
 ---